nmathew98/sync/README.md

 ## Other notes

-- The commands are not filled in on purpose to allow for flexibility but ordinarilly you would:
+- The commands are not filled in on purpose to allow for flexibility but ordinarily you would:

 ```
 git -C ${repo} reset --hard
 git -C ${repo} clean -df
-git -C ${repo} pull -f
+git -C ${repo} pull -f origin master
-npm -C ${repo} install --production
+npm -C ${repo} install --development
 npm -C ${repo} run build
-npc -C ${repo} run start
+npm -C ${repo} run start
 ```

+- `repo` above is the directory of the project